 What if the Driver is Underage?

-If the driver is under the age of 21 and is caught driving with an open container, they could be criminally charged with underage possession.
-This could result in a fine and license suspension for a period of 90 days.
+If the driver is under the age of 21 and is caught driving with an open container, they could be criminally charged withunderage drinking and driving.
+An OUI charge against a driver under 21 may result in a fine and license suspension for a period of 90 days.
 If the driver is under the age of 18, they could have their license suspended for 180 days for a first offense, and a year for a second offense.

 Click to contact our criminal defense lawyers today